krzysztofzablocki/Sourcery/guides/Writing templates.md

 #### Automatic inline code generation

-To avoid having to place the markup in your source files, you can use `inline:auto:{{ type.name }}.TemplateName`:
+To avoid having to place the markup in your source files, you can use automatic generation e.g.
+`inline:auto:{{ type.name }}.TemplateName`:

 ```swift
 // in template: